top of page

 If you’re looking for acupuncture treatment in St. Albert or Edmonton, you’ve come to the right place.

-At the Maloney Elkassem Chiropractic we have been providing rapid, effective relief for our valued patients since 1997.
+At the Maloney Elkassem Wellness Clinic we have been providing rapid, effective relief for our valued patients since 1997.
 You'll see that we utilize a variety of state-of-the-art healing methods to give you individualized care that's right for you.

 WHAT IS